chbh-opensource/chbh-on-bear/docs/mri/fsl.md

 bet subject1.nii.gz subject1_brain.nii.gz
 ```

 If we have many datafiles to run BET on, we can extend our script into an array job.
-This is slurm script that actually creates many jobs that can be run in parallel.
+This is a `slurm` script that actually creates many jobs that can be run in parallel.
 Here we add the `#SBATCH --array=1-48` line to our script to tell it that we want to parallelise our script across the range 1 to 48.
 This creates 48 separate jobs each with a value between 1 and 48 stored in the variable `${SLURM_ARRAY_TASK_ID}`.
 Our `BET` call changes the subject number with this variable for each job.

 ```slurm
 #!/bin/bash